 You can enter Latitude/Longitude in degrees with decimal point (e.g. 54.5°) or degrees, minutes and seconds (e.g. 54° 30min).
 Latitudes on the Southern Hemisphere and Longitudes westerly of the 0-Meridian must be entered as negative values.
 See Input Format for Latitude and Longitude for some input examples.

 The distance between 2 points P1 and P2 is computed on a Globe width radius R and on Flat Earth with distance from north pole to equator EQ.
 If you want to use other planet sizes, enter your values into the corresponding fields, else leave them as is.
 You can reset the fields to their default values by clicking into the fields and pressing the ESC key.

-You can choose the units you want the distances to be calculated as km, sm or mile. sm is nautical miles as used in aviatic, mile is statute miles.
+You can choose the units you want the distances to be calculated as km, nautical miles (nmi) or statute miles (mi).

 The 3 fields for Latitude and Longitude accept all common input formats.
 You can enter the latitude or longitude using only the degrees field when entering any common format or enter it in degrees, minutes and seconds in the corresponding fields.
 You can set N,S,E or W before or after the number in the dregrees field or use negative numers for S and W.

 If you have a negative Latitude or Longitude with the zero degrees then enter 0 for degrees and a negative minute: 0° −7 min 39.929 sec.
 If Degree and Minute are zero, enter the negative sign into the Second field: 0° 0 min −12.34 sec.